haiku/haiku/docs/develop/file_systems/node_monitoring.rst

 |

-Meeting the Requirements in an Optimal Way - Implementation in OpenBeOS
+Meeting the Requirements in an Optimal Way - Implementation in Haiku
 -----------------------------------------------------------------------

 If you assume that every file operation could trigger a notification